Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Okay, wow.
 Can I ask you two a question?

-SAMMO/WINK: Yeah
+SAMMO/WINK: Yeah.

 PLECK: Are you guys friends or are you the same thing?
 Are you guys like…